Managing Muscle Catabolism in Sports

 In the presence of an unbalanced diet, dietary supplements can indeed help in limiting muscle catabolism.
 However, it's essential to remember that supplements are not a replacement for a balanced diet.
 They are meant to supplement, not substitute.

 While muscle catabolism in sports activity is inevitable to some extent, with the right diet and proper recovery, the need for dietary supplements can be significantly reduced.
-For elite athletes who train intensively, supplements like maltodextrin (carbohydrate) and branched-chain amino acids (BCAAs) can be beneficial.
+For those engaging in high-level training, such as elite athletes, certain supplements may offer additional benefits:

 Article Disclaimer